reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 5. Makes it extremely difficult for an attacker to know/predict the structure of the URLs to attack
 6. Random, One-time tokens in forms

-## Third Party Cookies and CSRF
-Third-party cookies are cookies belonging to a domain different from the domain we are currently visiting.

-The third-party cookie setting in browsers controls the setting of cookies to control privacy.
-That is, if we load `example.com` and it makes a request to `xyz.com`, that second request is not allowed to set any new cookies.

-The SameSite attribute is aimed at preventing CSRF, and thus affects when third-party cookies are sent.
-In the above bank example, either value (Lax or Strict) would send the request to mybank.com without any of the cookies stored in our browser for that domain that have that attribute set; the result would be that your bank wouldn't recognize your account, and thus would deny the transfer.

-"By setting my browser to accept third party cookies, am I making myself more vulnerable to a CSRF attack?"

-The answer is no. A CSRF attack, also known as "session riding," involves leveraging a cookie that already exists, e.g. a session cookie for a site that you are logged into.
-It does not involve creating new cookies; in fact, the attacker in a CSRF scenario has no idea what the cookie value is (which is why he must ride on someone else's cookie), and therefore has no means of setting one.

-The main risk with third party cookies has to do with privacy.
-The ability for a site to set a third party cookie means that the first party can tell a third party where we have visited-- for example, Amazon can tell a marketing aggregator that we have browsed a specific product, and that aggregator can then cause ads for that product to appear on Facebook or other sites.
-This has considerable "creepiness" factor, although there is no actual communication between Amazon and Facebook, and no actual information is being stolen by a third party that wasn't invited to do so by one of the first parties.

 ## Conclusion